rj76/fcm-rust/README.md

 fcm = { git = "https://github.com/rj76/fcm-rust.git" }
 ```

-Then, you need to add the credentials described in the [Credentials](#credentials) to a `.env` file at the root of your project.
+Optionally, add the credentials described in the [Credentials](#credentials)
+to a `.env` file at the root of your project.

 ## Usage